 One activity you could try with the Our Story is similar to what has been called the 'original word game'.
 This simply involves asking children 'what is that?' and if they don't know supplying the answer.
 This is a very effective way to help young children learn new words.
-So, for example, you could take a picture of your dog and ask your child 'What is this?' and ask him to point to the picture.
+So, for example, you could take a picture of your dog and ask your child 'What is this?' and ask him or her to point to the picture.
 You can make this game different by adding noises to the picture such as a cow going 'moo' or adding some speech to the picture such as 'what's this?'

-Children usually enjoy learning new words and with our apps, you can make this great fun for them.
-Remember, your tone of voice, excitement, and smiling face that are all part of the vital ingredient which makes learning fun.
+Children usually enjoy learning new words and with our app, you can make this great fun for them.
+Remember, your tone of voice, excitement, and smiling face are all part of the vital ingredient which makes learning fun.
 If you don't enjoy the game, then your child will probably pick this up and feel the same!

 Research shows that children are 'word learning machines', they learn new words at an amazing rate; it is estimated they add 8 words to their vocabulary every day and so by 6 years know up to 6000 words.
 It also is worth emphasising that the more words a child knows, the better they are likely to be at reading, and making the most of their school education.

 This game with letters can help with another pre-reading skill that involves understanding that words can be broken down into separate sounds.
-Showing pictures with the same beginning sounds can help children to pick out particular sounds in a group of words (e.g. bat, ball, bottle, etc), and you can also ask your child to make the beginning sound of the pictures they see, but they are likely to find this very difficult.
+Showing pictures with the same beginning sounds can help children to pick out particular sounds in a group of words (e.g. bat, ball, bottle, etc.), and you can also ask your child to make the beginning sound of the pictures they see, but they are likely to find this very difficult.
 You can do the same thing with pictures of objects that rhyme.
 Research has shown that the ability to break words down into their separate sounds is important when learning to read.

 Often for adults this seems so obvious that it is easy to forget that young children usually treat words as a whole sound and it is difficult for them to identify the separate sounds within a word.
 There is a lot of research that suggests this skill is very important for reading because one of the major tasks that children face is to learn the links between letters and sounds.
-And the reason we as adults often think this is easy is partly because we have learnt to read!
+And the reason we as adults often think this is easy is partly because we have learned to read!

-For older children you can add the written name to the picture.
+For older children, you can add the written name to the picture.
 This means your child will start to see the whole word with a picture and later on, you can ask your child to read the name and later still, read whole sentences.
 Be patient, remember having fun is more important than making fast progress.